Eurydia/project-phosphophyllite/README.md

 > Too much to do, too little time.

-**Phosphophyllite** is a simple UI wrapper around GitHub's API, and its purpose is to an issue aggregrator.
+**Phosphophyllite** is a simple UI wrapper around GitHub's API, and its purpose is to an issue aggregator.

 ## Motivation